 Ahead, you’ll learn how to calculate and use beginning inventory in your store.

 Beginning inventory is the value of your company’s inventory at the beginning of an accounting period.
 To calculate beginning inventory, you can use the following formula: (COGS + ending inventory) - inventory purchases.

-Also known as opening inventory, it should equal the previous period’s ending inventory.
+Beginning inventory, also known as opening inventory, should equal the previous period’s ending inventory.
 If you’ve got $10,000 tied up in inventory at the end of a quarter, for example, you have the same amount in beginning inventory for the next quarter.

 Beginning inventory formula

-The simplest way to calculate beginning inventory is using this formula:
+The simplest beginning inventory calculation uses this formula:

 (COGS + ending inventory) - inventory purchases = beginning inventory